 When combining these common ingredients to make dog shampoo, be sure you’re balancing alkaline substances (like baking soda) with acidic substances (like vinegar) in a neutral base (like water) to keep your shampoos pH balanced for your dog’s skin.
 Too alkaline should not be a problem, but too acidic will irritate, and can even harm, your dog’s skin.

-Deep Clean Recipe: Vinegar and Glycerin Bubbly Shampoo Mix
+Make Dog Shampoo for Deep Cleaning That Lasts!
+The Vinegar and Glycerin Bubbly Shampoo Mix Recipe.

 Avoid dish soaps with strong scents or artificial additives.
 Look for labels that read “free” and “clear.”